(1925 - 2020)

 In 2019 Helen was selected to receive the UBC School of Nursing Centenary Medal of Distinction.
 The award was established in celebration of the School’s one hundred years of university=based nursing education.
 Medal winners have brought high honor to the School or to the profession of nursing.

-One of Helen's last accomplishments was completing her book "Shore to Shore" Helen was the last of the “Canadian Shores” and wanted to see the family memories preserved.
+Helen Shore passed from our midst Nov 3, 2020 One of her last accomplishments was completing her book "Shore to Shore" Helen was the last of the “Canadian Shores” and wanted to see the family memories preserved.
 Some of the stories in the book are about her relative Florence Nightingale.

 Photo Credit: Varun Saran vsaranphoto.com